School Science Lessons

 Rosaceae, rose family, e.g. apple, bitter almond, apple, apricot, cherry, hawthorn, nectarine, peach, pear, quince.

-Seeds of this family usually contain | Amygdalin | especially apricot kernels, bitter almonds.
+Seeds of this family usually contain | Amygdalin C20H27NO11 | especially apricot kernels, and bitter almonds.

-Rosmarinus officinalis var. angustifolia, (R. tenuifolius), pine-scented rosemary, pine-needled rosemary, Lamiaceae
+(Rosmarinus officinalis var. angustifolia), (R. tenuifolius), pine-scented rosemary, pine-needled rosemary, Lamiaceae

-Rosmarinus officinalis var. lavendulaceus, (R. officinalis, R. humulis, R procumbens), prostrate rosemary, Lamiaceae
+(Rosmarinus officinalis var. lavendulaceus), (R. officinalis, R. humulis, R procumbens), prostrate rosemary, Lamiaceae

-Rosmarinus officinalis, rosemary, var. officinalis, rosemary, herbal medicine dispels melancholy, Lamiaceae
+(Rosmarinus officinalis), rosemary, var. officinalis, rosemary, herbal medicine dispels melancholy, Lamiaceae

-Beneden Blue Rosemary, Mudbrick Herb Cottage, See text below Description.
+Beneden Blue Rosemary, Mudbrick Herb Cottage

-Blue Lagoon Rosemary, Mudbrick Herb Cottage, See text below Description.
+Blue Lagoon Rosemary, Mudbrick Herb Cottage

-Herb Cottage Rosemary, Mudbrick Herb Cottage, See text below Description.
+Herb Cottage Rosemary, Mudbrick Herb Cottage

 Tiger orchid, (Rossioglossum grande), large flowers, up to 10 cm diameter, yellow with brown bars, (houseplant), tropical America, Orchidaceae